YellowJacketLinux/yjl-sysusers/README.md

 becomes much easier.

-Theoretically (not yet implemented or tested) with the `yjl-sysusers` utility, translations of user comment (also called GECOS) field into the default system locale will be automatic, when the translation is available.
+Theoretically (not yet implemented or tested) with the `yjl-sysusers` utility, translations of user comment (also called GECOS) `/etc/passwd` field into the default system locale will be automatic, assuming the translation is available.

 See the [yjl-sysusers.8](docs/yjl-sysusers.8.md) man page for usage.